JiwonYeom/python-end-to-end/Learning Python/chapter-4.md

     * first convert the result into string type with `str` function.
     * get the length with `len`

-* There are two ways to print Python
+* There are two ways to print in Python
     * full precision (as-code `repr`)
     * user-friendly form